vteivans/deno-nestjs-setup/readme.md

 To properly install prisma `"nodeModulesDir": "auto",` is required in `deno.json`.
 And the scripts must be allowed to run after the install (`--allow-scripts`).

+Specific packages can be specified for scrips: `deno install --allow-scripts=npm:prisma`.

 To run node scripts use `npm:[script]`.
 So to execute prisma Generate:

 ```sh